CommE2E/olm/README.rst

 Memory
 ~~~~~~

-Axolotlpp avoids calling malloc or allocating memory on the heap itself.
+Olm avoids calling malloc or allocating memory on the heap itself.
 Instead the library calculates how much memory will be needed to hold the
 output and the caller supplies a buffer of the appropriate size.